KasperOlesen/ChatWebPage/README.md

 # ChatWebPage
-The website part of the ChatClient project
+This website is the part of the ChatClient project